Your regular update for technical and industry information

 However, the increase in the number of newly-introduced and modified chemicals used in pesticides in recent years has further complicated the process of evaluating their safety.
 At the same time, new or more recent research on certain legacy chemicals used in pesticides may reveal previously unanticipated health or safety concerns.
 As a result, regulators are forced to continually re-evaluate existing requirements to account for these changes, and introduce new MRLs or modify existing MRLs for food products as necessary.

 Despite the potential risk, the continued use of pesticides in connection with agricultural production may be more important than ever as nations struggle to meet the growing demand for food.
-In developing countries around the world, for example, the Food and Agricultural Organization (FAO) of the United Nations estimates that as much as 80% of the increase in food production needed to match population growth over the next 30 years will come from increases in crop yields and shorter growth cycles that enable more frequent harvests.
+In developing countries around the world, for example, the Food and Agricultural Organization (FAO) of the United Nations estimates that as much as 80% of the increase in food production needed to match population growth over the next 30 years will come from increases in crop yields and shorter growth cycles that enable more frequent harvests3.

-The challenge of meeting future food demands may be most acute in countries like India, which is projected to have a population of nearly 1.45 billion people by the year 2024, surpassing China as the most populated country in the world.
-Due to its size and geographic characteristics, India boasts a highly diversified agricultural economy, and is the world’s second largest producer of rice, wheat and other cereal products.
+The challenge of meeting future food demands may be most acute in countries like India, which is projected to have a population of nearly 1.45 billion people by the year 2024, surpassing China as the most populated country in the world4.
+Due to its size and geographic characteristics, India boasts a highly diversified agricultural economy, and is the world’s second largest producer of rice, wheat and other cereal products5.
 India is also a major exporter of rice and a variety of other foods, including fruits, vegetables and spices.
 As such, agricultural activity is an essential component of India’s economy, one that depends on the extensive use of pesticides to protect food plants from pests and diseases.

 Like India, agricultural activity in Italy also constitutes a key element of that country’s economy, making an important contribution to Italy’s economic stability.
 However, Italy differs from India in that a significant portion its agricultural production involves high-value food products, such as wine, olive oil, pasta, cheese and certain fruits and vegetables.
 Food products from Italy have global appeal and are sought out by discerning consumers around the world for their distinctive quality.
 As such, the use of pesticides is critical in protecting food crops that can generate significant economic return for agricultural producers.